ComfortDelGro

-ComfortDelGro Corporation Limited, commonly known as ComfortDelGro, is a multi-national transport group based in Singapore.
+ComfortDelGro Corporation Limited, commonly known as ComfortDelGro, is a multinational transport group based in Singapore.
 It is listed on the Singapore Exchange and operates more than 54,000 vehicles across 13 countries.
 It was formed on 29 March 2003 through a merger of Singaporean land transport companies Comfort Group and DelGro Corporation.

 On 17 September 2019, the Dow Jones Sustainability Asia Pacific Index listed ComfortDelGro on its index in recognition of its sustainability efforts, thus becoming the first transport company in Singapore as well as in Asia to do so.

 History

 Comfort Group Limited

 In May 1970, the National Trades Union Congress (NTUC) announced plans to provide a cooperative taxi and minibus service.
 The cooperative was aimed to target the problem of pirate or "ali baba" taxis which were rampant in Singapore at that time, and NTUC planned to get former pirate taxi drivers to drive the minibuses as part of the cooperative.
 The NTUC Co-operative Commonwealth for Transport Limited ("COMFORT" or "NTUC Comfort") was hence formed by the NTUC as a social enterprise together with the affiliated NTUC Income and NTUC Welcome.
-Comfort started operations in 1971 started with a fleet of 1,000 taxis, with the first taxis entering service at the end of January that year.
+Comfort started operations in 1971 with a fleet of 1,000 taxis, with the first taxis entering service at the end of January that year.

 In June 1993, NTUC Comfort was corporatised and renamed Comfort Transportation Pte Ltd. Comfort was subsequently listed on 6 June 1994 and became the Comfort Group Limited.
 The listed company was owned by Singapore Labour Foundation (41.7%), its owner-drivers as a single block (approximately 20%) and the public (35%).

 At the time of the merger announcement in 2002, Comfort's taxi business operated under the brand names of Comfort and Yellow Top with a combined fleet of approximately 11,340 taxis.
 It was Singapore's largest private bus operator then with 401 buses on unscheduled routes.
 It also had a fleet of 730 taxis in China through joint ventures.